 Jesus was baptized for another reason than washing sins.

-Paul was thankful he didn’t baptize?
+Why was Paul thankful he didn’t baptize?

 Dangerous extremes of salvation baptism

 So now I’ll get into the really dangerous distortion of this baptism doctrine (category 5 in my initial list).
 Some teach that a correct understanding that Baptism is for forgiveness of sins is required for the baptism to be valid.
 This seems to have come about by one man in the late 1800’s in one of the churches of the Restoration Movement, a 19th century merger of two major leaders (Barton Stone and Thomas Campbell).
 An exhaustive study was conducted in the late 1990’s by many members of these churches, called the The Encyclopedia of the Stone-Campbell Movement edited by Douglas Allen Foster and Anthony L. Dunnavant.
 According to my understanding of this work, this teaching on rebaptism came about from Austin McGary.
 He argued that “belief that baptism is for remission of sins is essential to its validity” and started or wrote in numerous publications over many years and had written debates with two other publishers, Thomas Burnett (Christian Messenger) and David Lipscomb (Gospel Advocate) who argued that “if a believer was baptized out of a desire to obey God, the baptism was valid, even if the individual did not fully understand the role baptism plays in salvation”.
-The encyclopedia records that McGary was very fervent and used harsh mean-spirited insulting attacks (though it records that he apologized later right before his death).
+The encyclopedia records that McGary was very fervent on this issue and used harsh mean-spirited insulting attacks (though it records that he apologized later right before his death).
 Many churches were persuaded, but not all.
 The encyclopedia records that McGary was later exposed for selling a fake patent-medicine remedy under the name of Dr. Burlington that was found to just be tar water (a “snake oil” scam).

 It’s gotten to the point now that this may have become a tool to draw disciple away from other churches because recent divisions of these churches re-baptize each other, even when they had the proper understanding during baptism.
 Taking members from other churches is all too common.
 My family has actually experienced this.
 A woman from one of these churches saw our Christian bumper sticker at a store and looked hard for us and told us she was looking for Christian fellowship.
 Naturally you’re inclined to think that meant she didn’t have any, right?
 Well, after a couple meetings at a park with her family and other friends of ours, whom we had also invited, we were soon invited to special meetings at her church.
 We found out that she was part of it all along.